 Families endure a lifetime of social ills because we as a society still do not understand that disability is a natural human experience, and we do not value the non-capitalistic contributions of disabled people.
 The messages families receive from the moment they believe something is wrong with their child is that their only hope is for their child to be “fixed.”

-Resources curated below are offered to support families on their journey to fully love, embrace, and support their child exactly as they exist today.
+Resources curated below are offered to support families on their journey to fully love, embrace, and support their child exactly as they exist today, while also offering resources to support their children in anti-ableist, anti-racist, and trauma informed ways.

 For further understanding, read and connect: